 - Preheat oven to 350° F.

-- Bring pan of water with 2 teaspoons of salt to a boil.
+- Bring a pan of water with two teaspoons of salt to a boil.
 Add broccoli florets.
-When water returns to a boil, remove from heat, pour broccoli in colander and rinse with cold water.
-Drain well; set asided (See Tip 4)
+When the water returns to a boil, cook the broccoli for two minutes.
+Pour broccoli in a colander and rinse with cold water.
+Drain well; set aside (See Tip 4)

 - Heat cream of mushroom soup and Velveeta Cheese in a large saucepan until cheese melts.
 Add broccoli and rice; stir to combine.
 (See Tip 5)

-- Pour into a greased 2 ½ quart casserole dish.
+- Pour into a 2 ½ quart casserole dish sprayed with nonstick spray.
 Sprinkle shredded cheese and breadcrumbs on top.
 Dot with butter.
-(May be prepared in advance up to this point - cover with aluminum foil and refrigerate for up to 2 days.)
+(May be prepared in advance up to this point – cover with aluminum foil and refrigerate for up to 2 days.)

 - Bake at 350° F for 25 to 30 minutes or until bubbly and golden brown.
 (See Tip 6)